 It would be cruel to ruin the dream, so here are the best places to go to experience the English stereotypes that you hold dear to your heart.

-Now, all you need to explore the land of the Brits is a good camera, a car with European breakdown cover and a comfortable pair of shoes.
+Now, all you need to explore the land of the Brits is a good camera, a car, a comfortable pair of shoes and maybe you can pass the Life In The UK Test

 Where To Find The Stereotypical Britain